Ankanmook/UserGroups/README.md

 2.Database script in UserGroup.Sql => Creat.sql.
 It is idempotent (will delete and recreate DB (provided you don't have active connection to db)
 3.Database backup is in the same folder
-4.Database also contains search stored procedure and seeding of 2 groups and 5 person
+4.Database also contains search stored procedure and seeding of 2 groups and 5 person 5.Database version I am using is 14.0.2027.2 which corresponds to SQL Server 2017 In case you dont have SQL server 2017 installed THEN PLEASE run Create.sql and it should create an populate database for you.

 Solution Architecture
 I decided to have 3 layer approach